 - Bake your dirt at 200 degrees until it reaches 180 internally.
 This is your at home version but I'll be honest, I don't want to deal with trays and trays of dirt in my oven.

 - Make a mix of equal parts compost, top soil, and sand.
 Again, you'll need to sterilize it, but this is a DIY homemade way of making your own.

-For warm weather crops your soil must be at least 60 degrees Fahrenheit or warmer for the seeds to germinate.
-General rule of thumb is between 60 to 70 degrees, though your hot peppers may need to be 75+ for best germination rates.
+For warm-weather crops, your soil must be at least 60 degrees Fahrenheit or warmer for the seeds to germinate.
+The general rule of thumb is between 60 to 70 degrees, though your hot peppers may need to be 75+ for best germination rates.

 - Sunny windowsill